keeeal/keeeal.github.io/_posts/2019-12-28-procedurally-generating-puzzles-with-openscad-and-python.md

                 if j and face[i][j-1]: pieces[-1] += connector(i, j-.5, size)
 ```

 The list named *pieces* now contains solidpython objects that describe the 3D geometry of our puzzle pieces!
+Revisiting the green face from our example, the generated piece would look like this:

 ![puzzle-cube-007](/img/puzzle-cube-007.png)

-### Save each face
+### Saving each piece

 Solidpython provides a function called *scad_render_to_file*, which creates OpenSCAD code from our solidpython objects.
 Combining this with an optional call to OpenSCAD's CLI, we have a function for saving pieces as STL files, directly from python!